 - Admit the charges and accept the imposition of sanctions without a hearing

-- Request a leave of absence from the university.
-The academic integrity matter must be resolved prior to re-enrollment.
+- Request a leave of absence from the university (however, the academic integrity matter must be resolved prior to re-enrollment)

 - Request to withdraw permanently from the university with a transcript notation that there is an unresolved academic integrity matter pending

-A student has the following responsibilities in resolving the charge of academic misconduct:
+A student has the following responsibilities with regard to resolving the charge of academic misconduct:

 - Admit or deny the charge.
 This will determine the course of action to be pursued.

 - Provide truthful information regarding the charges.
 It is a Student Conduct Code violation to provide false information to the university or anyone acting on its behalf.

 If Found Not in Violation of the Academic Integrity Policy

-If the charges of academic misconduct are not proven, no record of the allegation will appear on the transcript.
+If the charges of academic misconduct are not proven, no record of the allegation will appear on the student's transcript.